WukLab/pDPM/Documentation/clover.md

 Switch folder to `pDPM/clover/`.

 Suppose we use three servers `[S0, S1, and S2]` to run a `[1 MS, 1 CN, and 1 MN]` setting.
-We will run both MS and memcached on S0; a single MN on S1; and a single CN on S2.
+We will run both MS and memcached on S0; a single CN on S1; and a single MN on S2.
 To start, run the following script at each server one by one:
-- S0: `memcached -u root -I 128m -m 2048`
+- Server-0: `memcached -u root -I 128m -m 2048`
-- S0: `./run_ms.sh 0`
+- Server-0: `./run_ms.sh 0`
-- S1: `./run_memory.sh 1`
+- Server-1: `./run_clients.sh 1`
-- S2: `./run_clients.sh 2`
+- Server-2: `./run_memory.sh 2`

 The parameter passed to each script is a static unique Clover node ID.
 Usually the MS uses 0.
 CNs and MNs will span a contiguous range.